Ernest Willows: Aviation career

 Willows moved to Birmingham to build his next airship, the Willows No. 4.
 First flown in 1912, it was sold to the Admiralty for £1,050 and it became His Majesty's Naval Airship No. 2.

-With the money from the Navy Willows established a spherical gas balloon school at Welsh Harp, Hendon near London, although this did not stop him building Willows No. 5 in 1913, a four-seater airship designed to give joy rides over London.
+With the money from the Navy, Willows established a spherical gas balloon school at Welsh Harp, Hendon near London.
+Although, this did not stop him building Willows No. 5 in 1913.
+This airship was a four-seater designed to give joy rides over London.